 Supporters

-2Britannia Sailing Trust is a maritime heritage charity, centred around the restoration of a 109-year-old sailing vessel, Britannia.
+1Britannia Sailing Trust is a maritime heritage charity, centred around the restoration of a 110-year-old sailing vessel, Britannia.
 After a decade of dedication from our volunteer-led team, the restoration project is finally on the brink of completion!

-To complete Britannia's restoration, we need at least £10,000 each month.
-This will enable us to employ two shipwrights and two trainees, as well as cover the cost of the necessary materials and equipment.
-With sufficient donations, we can sail Britannia down the Exeter Canal for sea trials and participate in the Gloucester Tall Ships Festival 2026!
-To achieve this, we aim to raise a total of £250,000 over the next two years.
+To complete Britannia's restoration quickly, we ideally need £4000 each month, enabling us to employ two shipwrights and two trainees, as well as cover the cost of the necessary materials and equipment.
+With sufficient donations, we can sail Britannia down the Exeter Canal for sea trials in 2027!
+To achieve this, we aim to raise a total of £150,000 over the next two years.
+If we cannot raise this figure, then the project will take longer as we will have to rely on our wonderful skilled, but mostly elderly volunteers, and probably lose our young trainees as we will not be able to pay them the living wage.

 Britannia is the last of her kind, and the vessel has a long and interesting history in British maritime.
 With sea-worthy condition within reach, we invite you to help preserve Britannia’s legacy, sustain heritage crafts skills, and provide opportunities for vulnerable youth at the most pivotal moment of the project.